pengstrom/uu-computer-graphics-project-particle-system/src/particles/README.md

-# Computer Graphics, Assignment 3, Part 1 and 2
+# Computer Graphics, Project

-Follow the build instructions from Assignment 2, but replace ASSIGNMENT2_ROOT with ASSIGNMENT3_ROOT.
+The build instructions are the same as all of the labs except that the environment variable required to be set is `PROJECT_ROOT`.